dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.2.8 =
+* New: Check if '<!-- nextpage -->' is used and share primary url without page parameter

 = 2.2.7 =
 * New: Translate the word "SHARES" via settings
+* Tweak: Change subscribe content field from rich editor to textarea.
 * Fix: Better english grammar in share buttons settings

 = 2.2.6 =